 Grassfed and Pastured Livestock

-The pigs are a mixed breed of Hampshire (pink) and Tamworth(red).
+The pigs are a mixed breed of Hampshire (pink), Tamworth(red), Large Black (black with floppy ears), and Old Spot (white with black spots).
 They live in the woods in the summer months and can root around in the soil and wallow in mud baths.
 The pigs are fed an organic grain mix along with vegetables from the farm.
 In the winter the sows live in our greenhouse barn in a deep bed of straw for warmth.
 Their piglets are born in early February.

-The Black Angus Beef Cattle are also raised entirely on grass.
-We have 14 cows that calve in the early spring.
+The Black Angus Beef Cattle and American White Park Cattle are also raised entirely on grass.
+We have 19 cows that calve in the early spring.
 They have access at all times to a barn for shade and shelter and can freely move between the barn and their pasture.
 The beef herd is also rotationally grazed.
-Right now we are grazing them on land we just started renting to return some needed fertility to the land.
-In the fall the calves from the previous spring have reached their slaughter weight and are sent to the same Animal Welfare Approved processing facility that we use for the sheep and pigs.

-We offer beef, lamb, and pork shares to add to your vegetable share.
+We offer beef, lamb, and pork shares and meat by the specific cut to add to your vegetable share.
 Look for the Meat Share forms on the community pages under 'CSA Membership' above.
 Periodically, we have cuts available for order under 'Our Products'.